-Sixteen entries have been added to the UK’s Consolidated List and are now subject to an asset freeze.
-Details of the additions can be found in the attached Annex.
+Details of the amendments can be found in the attached Annex.

-Financial institutions and other persons are requested to check whether they maintain any accounts or otherwise hold funds or economic resources for, or provide financial services to, the designated individuals.
+Financial institutions and other persons are requested to check whether they maintain any accounts or otherwise hold funds or economic resources for, or provide financial services to, the designated individuals and entities.
 If so, they must freeze such accounts or other funds and, unless licensed by the Treasury, refrain from dealing with said funds or economic resources, and suspend the provision of any financial services.
-They must also report their findings to the Sanctions Officer at the Customs and Excise Division of the Treasury.
+They must also report their findings to the FIU.

 Failure to comply with financial sanctions legislation or to seek to circumvent its provisions is a criminal offence.